NikoYandere/yanix-launcher/README.md

 Before running Yanix-Launcher, make sure the following packages are installed:

-PyQt5 – for the graphical interface
+PyQt6 – for the graphical interface

-PyQtWebEngine – for embedded web content
+PyQt6WebEngine – for embedded web content

 requests – used for update checks and networking